terra-money/docs/docs/learn/terra-station/wormhole.md

 # Wormhole Bridge tutorial

-Wormhole allows you to bridge tokens across different chains.
+Wormhole's Portal Bridge allows you to bridge tokens across different chains.
 Instead of swapping or converting assets directly, Wormhole locks your source assets in a smart contract and mints new Wormhole-wrapped assets on the target chain.
 You can then swap Wormhole-wrapped assets on an exchange for other assets on the target chain.

 Use this tutorial to bridge your assets between Terra and other chains using Wormhole.

 ## Prerequisites

 - [The Terra Station browser extension](../terra-station/download/terra-station-extension.md) for tokens on the Terra blockchain.
-- A second wallet extension for tokens on another blockchain.
+- A wallet on the chain you want to bridge.

    :::{admonition} Paying for fees
    :class: tip